-Knifefish mine countermeasure (MCM) unmanned undersea vehicle (UUV) is designed and built by General Dynamics Mission Systems’ subsidiary Bluefin Robotics to improve the US Navy’s mine hunting capability.
+The Knifefish mine countermeasure (MCM) unmanned undersea vehicle (UUV) is designed and built by General Dynamics Mission Systems’ subsidiary Bluefin Robotics to improve the US Navy’s mine hunting capability.

-The high-speed UUV is intended to be operated in co-ordination with the US Navy’s Littoral Combat Ship (LCS) MCM mission package.
+The high-speed UUV is intended to be operated in coordination with the US Navy’s Littoral Combat Ship (LCS) MCM mission package.
 It can also be deployed from other naval surface ships.

 Knifefish UUV development and testing

-The UUV configuration item test, which concluded in August 2013, involved testing and verification of the propulsion systems, payload components, and software interface components.
+The UUV configuration item test, which concluded in August 2013, involved testing and verification of the propulsion systems, payload components and software interface components.

 The US Navy and General Dynamics Mission Systems Knifefish team carried out at-sea mine-hunting testing of the vehicle off the coast of Boston in March 2017.
 The vehicle successfully engaged the US Navy’s mine test targets submerged at various depths during the tests.

 The Knifefish team completed contractor trials in October 2017, while the formal sea acceptance testing was completed by the US Navy in June 2018.
-The team also completed initial Knifefish training to the first group of Navy fleet operators in the same month.
+The team also completed initial Knifefish training for the first group of Navy fleet operators in the same month.

 Knifefish UUV design and features